Mc0Shell/CodeSnippetBuilder/README.md

 With this software, developers can easily streamline their workflow, accelerate development time, and create dynamic and visually appealing web applications without the need for extensive backend programming knowledge.

-Experience the convenience and efficiency of CodeBlockBuilder and bring your web projects to life with ease.
+Experience the convenience and efficiency of CodeSnippetBuilder and bring your web projects to life with ease.

 <br><br><hr><br>